ESA-Datalabs/XAMI-model/README.md

 ## Running the Model Pipeline

-After cloning the repository and setting up your environment, use the following Python code for model loading and inference.
+After cloning the repository and setting up your environment, use the following Python code for model loading and inference (see [yolo_sam_inference.ipynb](https://github.com/ESA-Datalabs/XAMI/blob/main/yolo_sam_inference.ipynb)).

 ```python
 import sys